 Hoof Casts 5-12-08 Pete Ramey

 Special thanks to all of the American Hoof Association members.
-This information is the product each member's experimentation and feedback.
-As a team, we were able to evaluate the casting process on many horses in a wide range of situations and environments over time.
+The information in this article is the product each member's experimentation and feedback.
+As a team, we were able to evaluate the casting process on many horses in a wide range of situations and environments, over time.

 The Basic Need

-I am equally convinced that hoof boots can, should and will be the “21st Century Horseshoe”.
-Boot quality and technology continues to improve every day, and as better boots with a wide range of traction variations hit the market, it will continue to make less sense to limit the options available to the horse and rider by attaching permanent hoof protection or traction devices.
+I am equally convinced that hoof boots can, should and will be the 21st Century Horseshoe.
+Boot quality and technology continues to improve every day, and as better boots with a wider range of traction variations hit the market, it will make less and less sense to limit the options available to the horse and rider by attaching permanent hoof protection or traction devices.

 There is a learning curve to using the casts, but with a little experience they are easy to apply.
 Dave has instructional videos and detailed written instructions on his site that you will need to study, and I made a DVD set Tools of the Trade that shows variations in the field.
 But here are the basics:

-5) Wrap the cast (This part takes a bit of finesse and experience to do well.
-Dave provides "practice casts" with no resin to practice your wrapping technique.)
+5) Squeeze the excess water out of the cast, then wrap the foot, keeping it off the coronet as you go.
+This part takes a bit of finesse and experience to do well.
+Dave provides practice casts with no resin to practice your wrapping technique.

-6) Place the wrapped foot onto a foam pad (to mold it to the bottom of the foot) and pick up the opposite foot to expand the hoof capsule [KC LaPierre www.equinepodiatry.net placed a "provisional patent pending" on the use of a foam pad during this process]
+6) Place the wrapped foot onto a foam pad (to mold it to the bottom of the foot) and pick up the opposite foot to expand the hoof capsule [apparently KC LaPierre has placed a "provisional patent pending" on standing the horse on foam pad during this process].

 7) I like to also immediately move the horse before full curing to further increase hoof and cast expansion.
-The cast will be dry in about two minutes (Varies with temperature and humidity- Cindy Sullivan www.tribeequus.com reports that the water temperature is a big deal.
+The cast will be dry in about two minutes.
+Cure time varies with temperature and humidity.
+Cindy Sullivan www.tribeequus.com reports that the water temperature is a big deal.
 Cold water gives more curing time, hot water gives a much faster curing time.
-Cold water can be beneficial to slow down the curing time in hot weather; hot water speeds curing time in cold weather).
+Cold water can be beneficial to slow down the curing time in hot weather.
+Hot water speeds curing time, which can be beneficial in cold weather).

 8) Trim away any material that is touching the coronary band.

 The results are extraordinary (no I am not on Dave’s payroll).
-It is amazing how well it makes horses feel; particularly horses with severe wall separation, thin soles, and/or laminitis.
-I routinely use them for the first few weeks after pulling shoes (if the soles are thin or the feet are tender for turnout) and then let the horse go bare and fit riding boots as usual when it is ready.
+It is amazing how well it makes horses feel – particularly horses with severe wall separation, thin soles, and/or laminitis.
+I routinely use them for the first few weeks after pulling shoes (if the soles are thin or the feet are tender for turnout) and then let the horse go bare and fit riding boots as usual when the horse is ready.

 Even though I saw immediate benefit, I was very quiet about using them for a while.
 I was concerned about a few possible problems: